nickbrandt/GitLab/doc/ci/yaml/README.md

     - tags
 ```

 You can use wildcards for directories too.
-For example, if you want to get all the files inside the directories that ends with `xyz`:
+For example, if you want to get all the files inside the directories that end with `xyz`:

 ```yaml
 job: